-From vicious strikes to brutal slams and bone-breaking submissions, mixed martial artist pro’s spend their days learning new ways to inflict pain and punishment on anybody that’s foolish enough to stand in their way.
+From vicious strikes to brutal slams and bone-breaking submissions, mixed martial artists spend their days learning new ways to inflict pain and punishment on anybody that’s foolish enough to stand in their way.

-In this article we’ll take a closer look at some of the most infamous street fight stories told by some of the UFC’s biggest stars, from outnumbered battles against barroom bouncers to life-threatening altercations with weapon-wielding thugs, and not forgetting the time several legends of the sport became embroiled in a brutal back-alley brawl.
+In this article, we’ll take a closer look at some of the most infamous street fight stories told by some of the UFC’s biggest stars, from outnumbered battles against barroom bouncers to life-threatening altercations with weapon-wielding thugs, and not forget the time several legends of the sport became embroiled in a brutal back-alley brawl.

 Back in the mid-1990’s Bas Rutten was already a famous MMA fighter, and so when he showed up at the famous Spy Bar in Sweden the bouncers warned him to keep out of trouble.

-Soon afterwards two of them pulled Rutten to one side and asked him to leave.
+Soon afterward, two of them pulled Rutten to one side and asked him to leave.
 Rutten agreed, but the bouncers seemed to be fixing for a fight and a shoving match ensued.

 One of the bouncers then dived over his colleague and poked Rutten in the eye, then did the same to his other eye.
 Rutten dropped him with a single punch and before long he was now fighting five angry bouncers, all intent on beating him up.

 ’El Guapo’ sent more bodies went flying but realized this wasn’t going to end well and decided to head for the exit.

 He reached a fire escape, but couldn’t open the door and turned around to face the bouncers again, who were now armed with broomsticks.

 Moments later the police showed up behind Rutten and the bouncers backed off.